MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 *In Section 6, you will display information about the Sysvad sample device driver and where it lives in the Plug and Play device tree.*

-Information about the device driver in the plug and play device tree can be useful for troubleshooting.
+Information about the device driver in the Plug and Play device tree can be useful for troubleshooting.
 For example, if a device driver is not resident in the device tree, there may an issue with the installation of the device driver.

 For more information about the device node debug extension, see [**!devnode**](-devnode.md).

 **&lt;-On the host system**

 1. To see all the device nodes in the Plug and Play device tree, enter the **!devnode 0 1** command.
 This command can take a minute or two to run.
-During that time "\*Busy" will be displayed in the status area of WinDbg.
+During that time, "\*Busy" will be displayed in the status area of WinDbg.

     ``` syntax
     0: kd> !devnode 0 1